Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

-Since each $x$ has an open stabilizer, each function $x\mapsto u_x(g)=\mathbf{1}_{gM}(x)+\mathbf{1}_{g^{-1}M}(x)$ is continuous, as well as each finite sum of these.
+Since each $x\in X$ has an open stabilizer, each function $x\mapsto u_x(g)=\mathbf{1}_{gM}(x)+\mathbf{1}_{g^{-1}M}(x)$ is continuous, as well as each finite sum of these.
 It follows that $\ell_M$, as a filtering supremum of continuous functions, is lower semicontinuous.
 Hence for every $r$, $K_r=\{x\in G:\ell(x)\le r\}$ is closed.
 By the Baire property, there exists $r$ such that $K_r$ has non-empty interior.
 Note that $K_r$ is symmetric and $K_rK_r\subset K_{2r}$.
 It follows that $K_{2r}$ is a neighborhood of 1 in $G$.

-Now we conclude in two different manners.
-If $G$ satisfies (*), define $U_x=\{g\mid u_x(g)\neq 0\}$; the above shows that the family $(U_x)_{x\in X}$ By (*), it follows that the set $X'$ of $x$ such that $U_x$ is nonempty is at most countable; it is clearly $G$-invariant.
-Thus the stabilizer of $M$ equals the stabilizer of $M\cap X'$ and therefore is open by the countable case.

-Suppose that $G$ satisfies (**) instead.
 The action of $o(G)$ on $X$ is trivial and $\ell_M$ is $o(G)$-invariant; thus $\ell_M$ is bounded on $o(G)K_{2r}$.
-By (**), the latter contains an open subgroup $L$ of $G$.
+By (*), the latter contains an open subgroup $L$ of $G$.
 Since $\ell_M$ is bounded on $L$, the subset $M$ is $L$-transfixed (by Theorem \ref{btx}), and hence has the same stabilizer as some finite subset of $X$.
 By continuity of the action on $X$, we deduce that $M$ has an open stabilizer. \end{proof}

-It is obvious that if $X,Y$ are topological spaces with a continuous injection of $X$ into $Y$ with dense image and $X$ satisfies Condition (*) of Lemma \ref{autcon2} then so does $Y$.
-In particular, separable topological spaces satisfy Condition (*).
-This is also true for $\sigma$-compact locally compact groups:

-\begin{lem} Let $G$ be a $\sigma$-compact locally compact group.
-Then every family of nonempty open subsets with locally bounded multiplicity is countable. \end{lem}

-Note that, in contrast, the Stone-Cech boundary of $\N$ is a compact space containing continuum many pairwise disjoint clopen subsets and thus fails to satisfy (*) of Lemma \ref{autcon2}.

-\begin{proof}[Proof of Lemma \ref{lcbm}] Fix a left Haar measure $\lambda$ and write $G=\bigcup_n\Omega_n$, where each $\Omega_n$ is an open subset with compact closure.
-Suppose that $(U_i)_{i\in I}$ is an uncountable family of nonempty open subsets in $G$ with locally bounded multiplicity.

-Then for some $n$, the set $J_n$ of $i$ such that $V_i=U_i\cap\Omega_n$ is nonempty is uncountable.
-Since the multiplicity is locally bounded, it is bounded by a certain number $k$ on $\Omega_n$.
-Therefore, for every finite subset $J$ of $I$ we have